 - Issue 7 (Spring/Summer 2015) (pdf 2.2 mb)

 - Issue 8 (Autumn/Winter 2015) (pdf 1.37 mb)

 - Issue 9 (Spring/Summer 2016) (pdf 2.26 mb)

 - Issue 10 (Autumn/Winter 2016) (pdf 1.4 mb)

-For further information, please contact the Food Safety Service, Public Safety and Regulation, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For further information, please contact the Food Safety Service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.